Cysharp/MemoryPack/README.md

 var span = CollectionsMarshal.AsSpan(value.Payload);
 ```

-A convinient way is to deserialize to an ArrayPool at deserialization time.
+A convenient way is to deserialize to an ArrayPool at deserialization time.
 MemoryPack provides `MemoryPoolFormatter<T>` and `ReadOnlyMemoryPoolFormatter<T>`.

 ```csharp
 [MemoryPackable]